Search

 Sports injuries can inhibit children from living an active lifestyle.
 The biomechanical properties of bones during early development can predispose children to injury as growth does not occur evenly in the body, with ligaments, tissues, and tendons taking a longer time to catch up.
 This causes bones and the surrounding areas to be at a greater risk of injury, especially for children who are playing sports where jumping, running, quick movements, flips, tumbling or microtrauma repeatedly wears on a growing body.

 Sports injuries can affect the way the body develops in children, impacting their bone growth and tissue maturity.
-Minor injuries, like strains and sprains, will often rehabilitate on their own.
-Sometimes these childhood injuries may become niggling issues where a growing body readjusts to misalignments leading to a lifetime of adjustments in the body leading to future sports injuries in children and adolescence, as well as when they mature into adulthood.
+Minor injuries, such as strains and sprains, often heal on their own.
+Sometimes these childhood injuries can become niggling issues as a growing body readjusts to misalignments, leading to a lifetime of adjustments and future sports injuries in children and adolescents, as well as in adulthood.

-As the musculoskeletal system matures, bones in children are more prone to injury as they are more susceptible to acute, traumatic impact while they harden, causing them to buckle or bow.
-Similarly, the period of growth happens faster in bones compared with supporting soft tissues and ligaments, which can be easily injured while pushing in sports activities beyond the body’s ability to support.
+As the musculoskeletal system matures, children’s bones are more prone to injury because they are more susceptible to acute, traumatic impacts while they harden, leading to buckling or bowing.
+Similarly, bone growth occurs faster than that of supporting soft tissues and ligaments, which can be easily injured when pushing beyond the body’s ability to support.

 The majority of injuries that occur during childhood from sports often appear normal in later life.
-Usually, injuries will completely recover with care, without the use of invasive surgical procedures, requiring only preventative measures and conservative treatments to safeguard against long-term complications.
+Usually, injuries will fully recover with care, without invasive surgical procedures, and only require preventive measures and conservative treatments to safeguard against long-term complications.

-For injuries such as anterior cruciate ligament (ACL) or Sever’s disease, paediatric sports medicine can be beneficial to rehabilitate acute or chronic conditions to help your child enjoy sports without pain.
-Sports podiatry for children at The Foot Practice uses pioneering technologies, like 3D Gait Analysis, to help break down, analyze, and improve complex human movements, to enhance optimal sports performance in young athletes.
+For injuries such as anterior cruciate ligament (ACL) tears or Sever’s disease, paediatric sports medicine can help rehabilitate acute or chronic conditions so your child can enjoy sports without pain.
+Sports podiatry for children at The Foot Practice uses pioneering technologies, such as 3D Gait Analysis, to break down, analyse, and improve complex human movements, enhancing optimal sports performance in young athletes.

 paediatric sports medicine